morleym/furtive-handbook/docs/intro.md

 ---

 Hi!
-Welcome to my handbook.
+Welcome to my format handbook.

 ## What is this?

-This is a reference guide for a number of competitive formats used in esports events!
+This is a reference guide for common competitive formats used in esports events!
-Certain competition formats may be better or worse for YOUR needs, and this guide will shed light on how.

-To me, the creative freedom of formatting an event is one of best parts of esports!
+To me, the creative freedom of formatting an event is one of best parts of esports.
-However, there's a difference between *consciously trying out ideas*, while being aware of potential benefits & pitfalls, and *winging it as an afterthought*.
-Your format choices will enable you to deliver fair, fun and exciting experiences for your competitors, broadcast, viewers, staff, sponsors & partners—or awful ones if you aren't careful.
+Your format choices will enable you to deliver fair, fun and exciting experiences for your competitors, broadcast, viewers, staff, sponsors & partners—or awful ones, if you aren't careful.
+Consequently, it's important that you are *consciously working with your format ideas*, while being aware of potential benefits & pitfalls, rather than *winging it as an afterthought*.

-Having a quick reference to compare the strengths and drawbacks of different formats will help you navigate those decisions.
+Having a quick reference to compare the strengths and drawbacks of different formats will empower you to lead productive conversations with your team.
-Whether it's your first event or your hundredth, I hope this serves you well!
+Getting everyone behind a plan, and prepared to make the most of it in their roles—and mitigate potential issues—will produce better results.

 ## Who am I?

 My name is Mitchell Morley, and I also go by 'furtive'.
 I've been working on esports events since 2015, when I started running [Rocket League LAN tournaments out of a friend's garage](https://secure.meetupstatic.com/photos/event/a/d/4/d/highres_444404365.jpeg).
+Obviously, I had no idea what I was doing back then.
-Now I work on competitive operations for professional esports events like [RLCSX](https://www.rocketleague.com/news/introducing-rlcs-x/), [eMLS](https://www.mlssoccer.com/news/emls-cup-2021-preview-how-watch-stream-and-follow-action), and all kinds of projects in-between (which you can look at on [my portfolio](https://mitchellmorley.com)).
+Today, I work on competitive operations for professional esports events like [RLCSX](https://www.rocketleague.com/news/introducing-rlcs-x/), [eMLS](https://www.mlssoccer.com/news/emls-cup-2021-preview-how-watch-stream-and-follow-action), and all kinds of projects in-between (which you can look at on [my portfolio](https://mitchellmorley.com)).

+The bulk of my work has been in competitive operations (formatting events, authoring rulesets, configuring tournament pages & registration, managing communications with teams & players, executing gameday matches, etc.), I have also been the creative producer for several shows and project manager for others.
 While I would never claim to be the authority on competitive formatting, I have a fair amount of experience, triumphs, and failures to draw from.
+One of the most important learnings I carry is this: an idea is only 'great' if you can sell someone else on it.
+To do that, you need to see where they're coming from (considering their role in the project) and appeal directly to them.